Program availability

 Herzing University offers a variety of nursing degree options:

 • Bachelor of Science in Nursing (BSN): A BSN takes 3-4 years to complete but can be earned sooner depending on transfer credits.
-Some schools, like Herzing, offer both online and in-person options.
+Herzing offers both online BSN and in-person BSN options.

 • Accelerated BSN: An accelerated BSN program is a great fit for students who have already earned a bachelor’s degree in a non-nursing field and are up to the challenge of accelerated coursework.